Fresh air alert! Property website to display air quality ratings

 Addresspollution.org provides air pollution levels by address using a system similar to the EPC energy ratings for homes.

 The rating system using data from King’s College London provides the annual average levels of air pollution at an address, and shows the potential effects of long-term exposure on human health.
-It also makes it clear if the property exceeds the World Health Organization’s (WHO) annual legal limit for toxic air.
+It also makes it clear if the property exceeds the World Health Organization’s (WHO) annual legal limit for toxic air-air-quality-and-health).

 In normal conditions, over two million Londoners live with air pollution levels far exceeding this limit.
 Long-term exposure at these levels can cause a host of undesirable health effects, but those living in urban areas and near major roads are hardest hit.
 A recent study showed that living within 50 meters of a busy road increases the risk of lung cancer by up to 10% and stunts lung growth in children by approximately 13%.